camunda/camunda-bpm-platform/README.md

  * Spring, CDI integration - Programming model integration that allows developers to write Java Applications that interact with running processes.

 #### Process Design
- * camunda modeler - A [standalone desktop application](https://github.com/camunda/camunda-modeler) that allows business users and developers to design & configure processes.
+ * Camunda modeler - A [standalone desktop application](https://github.com/camunda/camunda-modeler) that allows business users and developers to design & configure processes.

 #### Process Operations
- * camunda engine - JMX and advanced Runtime Container Integration for process engine monitoring.
+ * Camunda engine - JMX and advanced Runtime Container Integration for process engine monitoring.
- * camunda cockpit - Web application tool for process operations.
+ * Camunda cockpit - Web application tool for process operations.
- * camunda admin - Web application for managing users, groups, and their access permissions.
+ * Camunda admin - Web application for managing users, groups, and their access permissions.

 #### Human Task Management
- * camunda tasklist - Web application for managing and completing user tasks in the context of processes.
+ * Camunda tasklist - Web application for managing and completing user tasks in the context of processes.

-#### And there's more...
+#### And there are more...

  * [bpmn.io](https://bpmn.io/) - Toolkits for BPMN, CMMN, and DMN in Java Script (rendering, modeling)
  * [Community Extensions](https://docs.camunda.org/manual/7.5/introduction/extensions/) - Extensions on top of Camunda BPM provided and maintained by our great open source community